21 Apr — 15 May 2021

 Gow Langsford is a commercial art space committed to fostering and promoting the best contemporary art from New Zealand and abroad.
-In two inner-city Auckland locations the Gallery represents established New Zealand and international artists.
-Having celebrated its 25th Anniversary in 2012, Gow Langsford is one of the country’s most established galleries and is widely regarded as its most influential dealer gallery.
+In two inner-city Auckland locations, the Gallery represents established New Zealand and international artists.
+Celebrating 30 Years in 2017, Gow Langsford is one of the country’s most established galleries and is widely regarded as its most influential dealer gallery.

 The Kitchener St Gallery, located directly opposite the Auckland Art Gallery, is focused on curated exhibitions and also has a second viewing space dedicated to editions.
 The generous dimensions of the Lorne St Gallery allow for the exhibition of large-scale works and installations.
 Alongside a regular and varied exhibition schedule, Gow Langsford is a market leader in works on the secondary market.